aws-samples/amazon-aurora-labs-for-mysql/docs/serverless/create/index.md

 <span class="image">![Capacity and Connectivity](1-serverless-capacity.png?raw=true)</span>

 Next, expand the **Advanced configuration** section.
-Choose a `7 days` **Backup retention period**. **De-select** the check box **Enable delete protection**.
+Choose a `1 day` **Backup retention period**. **De-select** the check box **Enable delete protection**.
 In a production use case, you will want to leave that option checked, but for testing purposes, un-checking this option will make it easier to clean up the resources once you have completed the labs.

 <span class="image">![Advanced configuration](1-serverless-advconfig.png?raw=true)</span>

-Before continuing, let's summarize the configuration options selected.
+??? tip "What do these selections mean?"
     You will create a database cluster with the following characteristics:

-* Aurora MySQL 5.6 compatible (latest stable engine version)
+    * Aurora MySQL 5.6 compatible (latest engine version)
     * Serverless db cluster scaling between 1 and 16 capacity units, and pausing compute capacity after 5 minutes of inactivity
     * Deployed in the VPC and using the network configuration of the lab environment
     * Integrated with the RDS Data API
     * Automatically backed up continuously, retaining backups for 7 days
     * Using data at rest encryption

 Click **Create database** to provision the DB cluster.